-Course Instructor: Ali Serpengüzel | SCI 119 | MO WE B3
+Course Instructor: Ali Serpengüzel | SCI 119

-Science Librarian: Sina Mater | LIB | TBA
+Science Librarian: Ebru Çınar | TBA

-Recommended Textbook: Optical Processes in Microparticles and Nanostructures A Festschrift Dedicated to Richard Kounai Chang on His Retirement from Yale University (Advanced Series in Applied Physics) by Ali Serpengüzel (Editor) and Andrew W. Poon (Editor), World Scientific Press, Singapore (2011). (e-book through the library)
+Recommended book: Optical Processes in Microparticles and Nanostructures A Festschrift Dedicated to Richard Kounai Chang on His Retirement from Yale University (Advanced Series in Applied Physics) by Ali Serpengüzel (Editor) and Andrew W. Poon (Editor), World Scientific Press, Singapore (2011). (e-book through the library)

-Grading policy: two midterm exams, a final exam, and a presentation together with a final report on a selected topic.
+Grading policy: two midterm exams (25 % each), final (25%), and presentation with a related report on a state-of-the-art optical microcavity spectroscopy science and technology topic (25%).
+The dates of the exams will be announced later.
 Makeup exams are very reluctantly given only with a university approved medical excuse, and if given, will always be harder then the original exams.
 Do not plan to take makeups.

 Student Code of Conduct: Students should be familiar with the Koç University Student Code of Conduct.